-- Agree audit brief before any audit work commences. - Receive draft internal audit reports from the auditor. - Attend meeting with the auditor and manager, if they deem it necessary, to discuss draft internal audit report, correct any factual inaccuracies and formulate a set of agreed/practical recommendations. - Receive notification from Audit ManagerHead of Internal Audit if responses to internal audit reports are not forthcoming. - Receive notification if an unacceptable response is received from management to internal audit reports. - Receive notification if management have not signed off the action plan to any audit report. - Receive final internal audit report - Receive Follow Up Review reports detailing the progress made towards implementation of recommendations made in the agreed action plan. - Receive notification, during the year, of any major service issues arising.
-Examples of such issues are those, which the Audit ManagerHead of Internal Audit considers to be significant, i.e. frauds, irregularities or fundamental problems in their service area. - Attend annual audit meeting with Audit Managerthe Head of Internal Audit, if required.
-The purpose of these meetings is to discuss the audit work carried out, to ascertain client satisfaction with the audit service and maintain good relations between the service area and audit.

-To attend the Audit & Member Standards Committee where finalised audit reports are followed up and reported as being reported where the assurance levels-limited or below, or where high priority recommendations have not been implemented in order for the Committee to ask any questions it may deem appropriate.
+- Agree audit brief before any audit work commences. - Receive draft internal audit reports from the auditor. - Attend meeting with the auditor and manager, if they deem it necessary, to discuss draft internal audit report, correct any factual inaccuracies and formulate a set of agreed/practical recommendations. - Receive notification from Audit Manager if responses to internal audit reports are not forthcoming. - Receive notification if an unacceptable response is received from management to internal audit reports. - Receive notification if management have not signed off the action plan to any audit report. - Receive final internal audit report - Receive Follow Up Review reports detailing the progress made towards implementation of recommendations made in the agreed action plan. - Receive notification, during the year, of any major service issues arising.
+Examples of such issues are those, which the Audit Manager considers to be significant, i.e. frauds, irregularities or fundamental problems in their service area. - Attend annual audit meeting with the Audit Manager, if required.
+The purpose of these meetings is to discuss the audit work carried out, to ascertain client satisfaction with the audit service and maintain good relations between the service area and audit. - To attend the Audit & Member Standards Committee where finalised audit reports are followed up and reported as being limited or below, or where high priority recommendations have not been implemented in order for the Committee to ask any questions it may deem appropriate.

-Chief Executive/Directors
+Chief Executive

-- Receive copy of the relevant final internal audit reports. - Receive copy of final internal audit report relating to any investigation of fraud or corruption within the Council or any work commissioned by the Chief Executive, as Head of Paid Service. - Receive notification from Audit Managerthe Head of Internal Audit if responses to internal audit reports are not forthcoming. - Receive notification if an unacceptable response is received from management to internal audit reports. - Receive notification if management have not signed off the action plan to any audit report. - Receive notification if management have failed to implement any high priority recommendations at the first follow up review. - Receive progress reports, which highlight variations from the agreed aAnnual pPlan and the reasons why these were necessary.
+- Receive copy of the relevant final internal audit reports. - Receive copy of final internal audit report relating to any investigation of fraud or corruption within the Council or any work commissioned by the Chief Executive, as Head of Paid Service. - Receive notification from the Audit Manager if responses to internal audit reports are not forthcoming. - Receive notification if an unacceptable response is received from management to internal audit reports. - Receive notification if management have not signed off the action plan to any audit report. - Receive notification if management have failed to implement any high priority recommendations at the first follow up.. - Receive progress reports, which highlight variations from the agreed annual plan and the reasons why these were necessary.
 It should also comment on the general level of work undertaken during the quarter together with summarised details of work of major reviews and investigations carried out.
-The report should be received within one month of the end of the quarter. - Attend regular meetings with the Audit Manage Head of Internal Auditr. - Receive the annual audit report.
+The report should be received within one month of the end of the quarter. - Attend regular meetings with the Audit Manager. - Receive the annual audit report.